Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 Supply between 24V and 48V to the M8 3-way power connector on the motor, observing the correct polarity.

+> Do not plug or in the the motors to a power supply that is already plugged in, the inrush current can blow the internal proteciton fuse.{.is-warning}

 > If you use a relay to control VIN power to the motor, ie the power supply is already switched on, and a relay is used to turn on power to the motor, you should use an inrush current limiter wired in series with VIN.
-See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.
+See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.{.is-warning}
->

 > OUT ports on the mainboard should NOT be used to switch power to expansion boards, tool boards or CAN-connected motors directly.
 See the note at the end of the 'inrush current' section at the link above.
-{.is-info}
+{.is-warning}

 ### VIN Backup